ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

       addition to an abstract ``BaseComponentManager``, there is also a concrete ``ReferenceBaseComponentManager``.
 These reference
-      implementations are provided for explanatory purposes: they illustrate a concrete subclass.
-You are encouraged to review the reference implementations, and adapt their implementations to your own purposes; but it is not recommended to subclass from them.
+      implementations are provided for explanatory purposes: they illustrate how a concrete component manager might be implemented.
+      You are encouraged to review the reference implementations, and adapt them to your own needs; but it is not recommended to subclass from them.

 2. **Establish communication with your component.** How you do this will depend on the capabilities and interface of your component. for